PBA Home > Institutional Research & Analysis > After-graduation activity of CU-Boulder alumni

 - College of Engineering and Applied Science

-undergraduate post-graduation survey results administered 6 to 8 months after graduation.
+post-graduation survey results administered 6 to 8 months after graduation.

 - The Colorado Department of Higher Education